Dick Jemison

-Richard Stubbs Jemison (September 19, 1886 – January 9, 1965) was an early 20th-century American sportswriter in the South who was for eleven years the sporting editor of the Atlanta Constitution.
+Richard Stubbs Jemison (September 19, 1886 – January 9, 1965) was an early 20th-century American sportswriter in the South who was for 11 years the sporting editor of the Atlanta Constitution.
 He wrote extensively on baseball and football, picking many an All-Southern team.
 Supposedly, he was the first sports editor to include batting stats in his newspaper column.
 For two years he was president of the Georgia–Alabama League.

-Dick Jemison himself was an avid golfer, basketball player, and bowler.
+Jemison himself was an avid golfer, basketball player, and bowler.

 Early years

-Dick Jemison was born on September 19, 1886 in Macon, Georgia to Robert W. Jemison and Kate Boifeuillet.
+Jemison was born on September 19, 1886, in Macon, Georgia, to Robert W. Jemison and Kate Boifeuillet.
 His uncle was Edwin Francis Jemison, a Confederate veteran who died at the Battle of Malvern Hill at just 17 years old.
 Dick's brother J. B. Jemison was later club president of the Thomasville Hornets in 1913.

 Atlanta

 On watching the flight of Charles K. Hamilton in 1910 he wrote, "The time is not far off when the automobile will be put in the discard for the flying machine, just like the horse was passed up for the automobile."